Drew Valins

 Nominated for best actor and playwright in the Midtown International Theater Festival, Drew’s solo work, called FRANZ FRAGMENTS, is a sprawling endeavor in which Drew theatrically probes various works of Franz Kafka, which has appeared on numerous stages and alternative spaces.

-In addition to his full-length play “Lakeplay” having its world premiere in October at the Wild Project in the East Village, his new adaptation of Franz Kafka’s Der Bau will be first presented in June at the Czech Embassy in DC.
-He will star in the film Where Is Now, an absurd take on climate change written and directed by Michaela Lind.
+His full-length play “Lakeplay” had its world premiere in 2024 at the Wild Project in the East Village, while his new adaptation of Franz Kafka’s Der Bau was presented in June at the Czech Embassy in DC and in Mexico City.
+On screen, he starred in the film Where Is Now, an absurd take on climate change written and directed by Michaela Lind.